lucasdiniz/lab2-ad1/README.md

 # lab2-ad1
-Web app that show data visualizations about movies.
+Web app that shows some visualizations about a movies dataset.

 Technologies used:
 - R